pulse2percept/pulse2percept/doc/topics/units.rst

    * - image and video intensity
      - dimensionless

-Objects that use a different unit, such as a Percept with its own time base, record that unit explicitly.
+Objects that store a different unit (e.g. a Percept with another time base) record it in an attribute such as ``time_unit``.

 Quantities and conversion
 -------------------------